-- Then input studentloans.gov on the address bar. with your Federal Student Aid ID, or create an FSA ID if you don’t have one.
+- Then input studentloans.gov on the address bar.
+Log in with your Federal Student Aid ID, or create an FSA ID if you don’t have one.

 - Pick income-driven repayment plan request.
 Preview the form so you know what documents to have ready, like your tax return.

 - Select your plan.
 If you qualify for more than one income-driven repayment plan, you can be automatically placed in the plan with the lowest payment or specifically choose ICR if it makes the most sense for you.